Tommy Edman Preview, Player Props: Cardinals vs. Padres

 - The pitching staff for the Padres has a collective nine K/9, which ranks 11th in the league.

-- The Padres have a 3.89 team ERA that ranks fifth among all league pitching staffs.
+- The Padres' 3.89 team ERA ranks sixth across all league pitching staffs.

-- Padres pitchers combine to give up 144 home runs (1.1 per game), the eighth-fewest in baseball.
+- Padres pitchers combine to allow the 10th-fewest home runs in baseball (146 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.